Ortuna/example_book/01-04-hello-world.md

 this book it is version **0.11.2**).
 Execute this command.

-{: lang="bash" }
-    $ gem install padrino

-This will install all necessary dependencies and gets you ready to start.
-Now we will generate a fresh new Padrino
-project:

-{: lang="bash" }
-    $ padrino generate project hello-world

-Let's go through each part of this command:

 - `padrino generate`: Tells Padrino to execute the generator with the specified options.
 The options can be used to create other **components** for your app, like a **mailing system** or an **admin panel** to manage your database entries.
 We will handle these things in a future chapter.
 A shortcut for generate is `g` which we will use